Skygers/Skygers/README.md

 Bachelor of Science (B.Sc) majoring in Physics (Computational and Modelling Physics)
 ------------------------------------------------------------------------------------

-Excited and Highly Motivated in field of Computational Physics, Deep Learning, Image Processing (especially in Medical Imaging), Machine Learning, and Computer Vision.
+Excited and Highly Motivated in field of **Computational Physics, Deep Learning, Image Processing (especially in Medical Imaging), Machine Learning, and Computer Vision**.

 *   🌍  I'm based in **Banyuwangi, Indonesia**
 *   ✉️  You can contact me at [panduhafizh48@gmail.com](mailto:panduhafizh48@gmail.com)